joesurf/sgunchained-repo/README.md

 #### User
 - [ ] As a user who wants a new experience, I want to be able to find interesting options quickly, subject to various constraints.
 - [ ] As a user who is unsure where to start, I want places and activities to be recommended to me based on my past choices and my preferences.
-- [ ] As a user who has tried the experience, I want to be able to note down my thoughts about the experience.
 - [ ] As a user who has used the platform, I want to be able to share my experience with others.

 #### Admin